srivishnu2002/srivishnu2002/README.md

 ---

 ### :man_technologist: About Me :
-I am a University Student pursuing an Mtech Integrated degree (Software Engineering) at VIT Vellore.
+I am a University Student at VIT Vellore, pursuing an Mtech Integrated degree (Software Engineering).

-My current passion is Video Game Development

 <br>